pingcap/tidb-vector-python/examples/llamaindex-tidb-vector/README.md

-# LlamaIndex RAG Example with Simple UI
+# LlamaIndex RAG Example

-This example demonstrates how to use the LlamaIndex and TiDB Serverless to build a simple RAG(Retrival-Augmented Generation) application with simple UI.
+This example demonstrates how to use the LlamaIndex and TiDB Serverless to build a simple RAG(Retrival-Augmented Generation) application.
+It crawl an example webpage and index the content to TiDB Serverless with LlamaIndex, then use the LlamaIndex to search the content and generate the answer with OpenAI.

 ## Prerequisites